Joint Master Journalism and International Affairs

 - Coming from 26 countries

 - 2 years of studies, with 4 full time semesters

 - Courses mainly in English, but some of them are taught in French

 - 2 intensive bootcamps (optional special features)

-- 18 to 20 weeks of mandatory internships in various news outlets
+- 16 weeks of mandatory internships in various news outlets